journalprivacyconfidentiality/jpc-docs/sop/01_SOP_latex_copyediting.md

   - Check the "Private" option
   - <strike>Check the field "Initialize with a README"</strike>
   - Click "Create Repository"
-- go into settings, "Collaborators & Teams" and add the "Copyediting team" to the repository, and give it write permissions.
+- go into settings, "Manage access" and add the "Copyediting team" to the repository, and give it write permissions.
 - Create an issue in the Git repo "Copyedit manuscript" (which should always be issue 1), and reference it in all commits (from command line, from Overleaf etc, by using `Re #1` in the message)

 ## Step 2